Explain it like I'm five

 How is depreciation calculated for mobiles?

-- In most cases, a surveyor assesses the depreciation – and the verdict is based on their opinion!
+- In most cases for mobile insurance, a surveyor assesses the depreciation – and the verdict is based on their opinion!
 This means that your depreciation isn’t set in stone, and it’s based on the assessor’s judgement.

 - There is a pre-defined ‘fixed slab’ of depreciation based on the age of your product (that’s how we do things at Digit!)
 Since your depreciation doesn’t depend on a surveyor’s assessment, there’s less to-and-fro, making the process simple, clear and fast.